aridlehoover/was-rails/README.md

 obscures business/domain logic, making it difficult to know what an application is doing and where it is doing it.

+The master branch represents the application in its Rails-iest form.
+Other branches represent various refactors along the path to a more hexagonal architecture using the Ports & Adapters design pattern.

 ## Backlog

 As an administrator,